Novak Djokovic has used Head rackets for the majority of his playing career but he also used Wilson rackets for a short period between 2005 and 2008.

 What Racket Does Novak Djokovic play with?

-ATP Pro and current world number 1 Novak Djokovic endorses the Head Speed Pro Tennis Racket but he actually plays with a customized Head PT113b pro stock frame which has completely different specs to the Head Speed Pro (see the table comparing the specs of both tennis rackets below) but is painted to look like the Head Speed Pro 2022.
+ATP Pro Novak Djokovic currently endorses the Head Speed Pro Tennis Racket but he actually plays with a customized Head PT113b pro stock frame which has completely different specs to the Head Speed Pro you can buy in your local tennis store (see the table comparing the specs of both tennis rackets below).

 Unfortunately, this is a common practice in the tennis industry and is done to boost sales as tennis pros do not like to change their racket set up once they have found something they like.